sinaatalay/rendercv/docs/index.md

           drawing using finite element analysis with
           open-source software called CalculiX.
 ```
-- Then, it validates the input, such as checking if the dates are consistent, checking if the URLs are correct, giving a warning if there are any spelling mistakes, etc.
+- Then, it validates the input, such as checking if the dates are consistent, checking if the URLs are correct, etc.
 - Then, it creates a $\LaTeX$ file.
 - Finally, it renders the $\LaTeX$ file to generate the PDF, and you don't need $\LaTeX$ installed on your PC because RenderCV comes with [TinyTeX](https://yihui.org/tinytex/).